Meadowbrook, Syracuse: Borders

 Its northern border runs along Salt Springs and Springfield Roads to the north, where it borders the Salt Springs neighborhood.
 To the west, its borders are Westmoreland Avenue, Cumberland Avenue, and Nottingham Road, where it borders the Westcott and University neighborhoods.
 To the south and east the neighborhood borders the Town of DeWitt.

 Streets

 Meadowbrook is bisected by New York State Route 92, East Genesee Street.
 Other major roads in the neighborhood include Meadowbrook Drive, Euclid Avenue, and Hillsboro Parkway.
 Most streets do not have sidewalks, although there are plans to install some.

 Education

 Le Moyne College, Syracuse's second-largest college, is located in Meadowbrook's northeast corner.
 Nottingham High School is located on East Genesee Street, near the center of the neighborhood.
 There are two primary schools: H.W.
 Smith School, and Solace Elementary School.
 The Manlius Pebble Hill School, an independent pre-K to 12 school is located near the neighborhood, in DeWitt.

 Retail

 There is not much retail located in Meadowbrook.
-Nottingham Plaza (with about 10 small stores, including Ace Hardware and Bruegger's Bagels) and P&C Plaza are in its southwest corner near/on the border with DeWitt.
-Just east of Meadowbrook, in DeWitt, exists Shoppingtown Mall, one of the three largest malls in the region.
-Just off Meadowbrook is the Syracuse Real Food Co-op, Syracuse's only cooperatively owned grocery store.
+Nottingham Plaza (with about 10 small stores) and P&C Plaza are in its southwest corner near/on the border with DeWitt.